 - Best budget option: OraQuick

 HIV damages the body’s immune system.
 But with treatment called antiretroviral therapy, HIV is a manageable health condition.
-In fact, treatment can make HIV undetectable in the body, which makes the virus untransmissible sexually.
-This is known as U=U.
+In fact, treatment can make HIV undetectable in the body, which makes the virus untransmittable sexually.
+The idea that “undetectable equals untransmittable” is known as U=U.

-About 1.2 million people in the United States live with HIV today, and 14 percent of them (1 in 7) don’t know they have it.
-At-home HIV tests are one way to know HIV status.
-They can help eliminate an in-person doctor’s visit and save you time, and help get treatment started sooner if needed.
+According to HIV.gov, about 1.2 million people in the United States live with HIV today, and 14 percent of them (1 in 7) don’t know they have it.
+At-home HIV tests are one way to know your HIV status.
+They can help you avoid an in-person doctor’s visit, save time, and start treatment sooner if needed.

 Read on to learn about the different types of at-home HIV tests, plus our recommendations.